haydenwalker980/dtel/Donate.md

 1. You need BC.
 You can also ask someone that has BC to perform the action on your behalf.
 2. Create a group if you don't own a group.
 3. Create a group T-shirt and buy it if you don't have funds in your group.
-4. Give austinhuang#1076 the group URL so we can join your group and receive the Robux.
+4. Give `The Double-Eyed Bus#6889` the group URL so we can join your group and receive the Robux.
-5. Once joined, send your Robux to austinhuang0131.
+5. Once joined, send your Robux to `austinhuang0131`.

 200 Robux = 50000 credits.